UPDATED JUL 14, 2020

-This good-for-you eatery's menu provides a serious list of options, making healthy dining both delicious and so, so simple.
-Whether you’re gluten-free, vegan, or a health-conscious carnivore, Laughing Planet (with locations all over Portland) has everything from simple salads and soups plant-based quesadillas, hearty grain bowls, and flavorful burritos.
+This good-for-you fast-casual's menu provides a serious list of options, making grabbing a health bite both delicious and so, so simple.
+And, it doesn't matter if you’re gluten-free, vegan, or just want some tasty, clean eats, Laughing Planet (with locations all over Portland) has everything from simple salads and soups to plant-based quesadillas, hearty grain bowls, and flavorful burritos.
 The best part?
-They don't skimp when it comes to portion sizes, so prepare to have leftovers.
+They don't skimp when it comes to portion sizes, so plan to leave with leftovers.

-Grain bowls are an all-too-familiar fixture on healthy menus, but we promise you’ll be happy once you try the options at Rabbits Cafe.
-With locations in downtown and Northeast Portland, this cute and quaint pit stop serves up an assortment of bowls big and small, flavored with items like nacho-ranch sauce, curried-walnut crumbles, barbecue soy curls, and tahini dressing.
+Meals-in-a-bowl are an all-too-familiar fixture on healthy menus, but we promise you’ll be happy once you try the options at Rabbits Cafe.
+With locations in downtown and Northeast Portland, this cute and charming pit stop serves up an assortment of bowls big and small, flavored with items like nacho-ranch sauce, curried-walnut crumbles, barbecue soy curls, and tahini dressing.
 Our favorite?
 The Incredi-Bowl, with sesame-ginger broccoli and soy curls, which just so happens to pair perfectly with any one of their handful of fresh-made smoothies.

-When you stop by Tusk on E Burnside St. you're not only going to be noshing on all sort of healthy, locally-sourced eats, but you'll also be dining in style.
+When you stop by Tusk on E Burnside St. you're not only going to be noshing on all sorts of healthy, locally-sourced eats, but you'll also be dining in style.
 This restaurant has epic design details that include everything from white walls and gold-colored fixtures to a huge picture of Keith Richards hanging above the bar.
 It all expertly accents their flavorful dishes in a way that few other places are able to pull off.
 And although their menu is seasonal, you can always count on perfectly-cooked vegetables to take center stage.